Ankle Fracture Treatment in Frisco & Dallas

 Dallas & Frisco Ankle Fracture Treatment Specialist

 Anyone, at any moment, can suffer a bone fracture in the foot or ankle.
-It’s critical to get treatment for fractures as soon as possible to ensure that they heal as rapidly as possible.
+Especially if you have ankle pain after running, it’s critical to get treatment for fractures as soon as possible to ensure that they heal as rapidly as possible.
 A fracture is a break or damage to one or more bones.
 Fractures can range in severity from minor hairline fractures to catastrophic bone breaks.
 Minor fractures can heal without surgery, while more severe fractures will require surgery.
 It’s important to contact a Dallas orthopedic surgeon as soon as possible.

 If you have a fracture in your foot or ankle, you should see an orthopedic surgeon who is familiar with the complex workings of the bones, tendons, ligaments, and muscles of the foot and ankle.
 SPORT Orthopedics and Rehabilitation’s interdisciplinary staff is well-versed in the most up-to-date surgical methods for even the most difficult-to-treat fractures, such as complicated non-union fractures.
 For more information or to schedule an appointment, please call 469-200-2832 today.

 The ankle joint, as we know it, is made up of two joints.
 The true ankle joint (tibiotalar) allows us to move our ankle up and down, whereas the subtalar joint (talar calcaneal) allows us to move our ankle side to side.

 - Other bone of the lower leg (fibula)

 Around the top of the ankle bone, the leg bones form a scooped pouch.
 The subtalar joint connects the ankle bone to the heel bone just below the ankle joint (calcaneus).
 Both joints are supported by three sets of ligaments that link the bones and give stability.